Get more information about SUNY at Purchase College by clicking links below:

 - Golf (NCAA Division III)

 Students can take a look at the school's http://www.purchase.edu to view additional information.

 Admission Requirements & Details

 The information regarding admissions below may give you an idea of the students Purchase College accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of accepted students, as well as any college credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting accepted to Purchase College.
+The details may include application requirements and recommendations, as well as any college credits that may be transferred.

 College Credits Accepted

 - AP Course Credits